 In some firms, decisions about pay and promotion (especially in a firm with an aggressive up or out policy) can be heavily weighted on utilization statistics.
 Moreover, the internal management reporting systems within the firm may not contain sufficient detail on the precise nature and value of the non-billable hours and assignments that have occupied the time of staff members.

 In such a situation, those staff members with high proportions of non-billable hours may be at a disadvantage relative to their peers with higher utilization rates during performance reviews.
 This is especially so if these reviews and decisions about compensation and promotion are conducted largely by partners who may not have had much personal contact with the staff members in question.

 Pressures on Staff

 Professional services firms, such as (but not limited to) management consulting and accounting firms, typically will have formal, written policies (and will give occasional stern reminders to staff, either verbally or in memo form) about the absolute necessity for honesty and integrity in filling out timesheets and, thus, in assigning billable hours to engagements and clients.

-Nonetheless, if partners or other senior managers nevertheless signal that utilization is a key factor in pay and promotion (or if a tacit understanding to this effect is part of the organizational culture), staff members will feel a not so subtle pressure to pad their billable hours.
+Nonetheless, if partners or other senior managers signal that utilization is a key factor in pay and promotion (or if a tacit understanding to this effect is part of the organizational culture), staff members will feel a not-so-subtle pressure to pad their billable hours.